DavePearce/Homepage/content/blog/2023/dafny_above.md

 tell when our loops will terminate (yes, this is possible).
 Aliasing is still a complete unbridled mess.
 Even Rust, my favourite language du jour, only offers a minor improvement on the status quo.
-These are not stop-the-world everything has changed kind of improvements.
+These are not stop-the-world everything has changed kinds of improvements.

 Still, big improvements are possible.
 I now use, on a daily basis, a language ([Dafny](https://github.com/dafny-lang/dafny/)) which often